Hackerthonweb3/Raindrop/README.md

 -   Optimism：For creators to deploy membership NFT because of scalability.
 -   The Graph:To make Raindrop a multi-chain application and the subgraph may really help us to do that for good UI/UX experience for not only users but also developers in our team.
 -   EPNS(if possible)：It is used as a notification function for creator content’s update for fans.
+-   Tellor(if possible)：Allowing creator to conduct giveaways for their subscriber.

 #### Real time and transparent data visualization